- Master’s degree and Board Certification as a Board Certified Behavior Analyst (BCBA), OR DHS approved Level 2 Behavior Therapist,

 - At least one year experience working with people with developmental disabilities,

-- Valid driver’s license, proof of insurance and reliable transportation
+- Valid driver’s license, proof of insurance, and reliable transportation to travel program sites as necessary,

 - Administers, conducts, and evaluates the implementation of behavioral assessment measures and functional assessment measures,

-- Develops individualized behavioral goals and objectives for individuals and designs behavior support plans based on functional assessment data,
+- Develops individualized Behavior Support Plans based on functional assessment data,

-- Trains staff on the proper implementation of behavior programs and plans, data collection systems and all monitoring and reporting systems,
+- Trains staff on the proper implementation of behavior plans, data collection systems, and all monitoring and reporting systems,

 - Facilitates referral process for individuals to receive behavioral and therapy services,